MobilityData/gbfs-datasets-metrics/README.md

-# GBFS Datasets Metrics
+# GBFS Datasets Metrics(POC)

+This work is a Proof of Concept on data pipeline to obtain GBFS datasets validation reports metrics.
 This project setup the requirements infraestructure to process the GBFS metrics based on [GCP workflow](https://cloud.google.com/workflows).

 ## Current Limitation